 "And so when you are making decisions about someone's legal case, you're affecting their children or anybody who might be connected to the family.
 Because when you take someone out of an equation or out of the situation, you are affecting everything and everybody connected to them."

 And these kind of one-size-fits-all punishments or solutions clearly don't work, right?
 Everybody is different.
-There are who do a lot of good work.
+There are so many organizations in Oklahoma who do a lot of good work.
 But you're limited, your resources are limited.
 There might be people who can help provide resources for transportation to court, but maybe they can't necessarily provide resources for housing or shelter or food.
 So you've got someone who gets arrested for trespassing because they're trying to find shelter for the night.
 These are unnecessary, repeated interactions with law enforcement that could be resolved with greater access to social services.

 If you are an attorney looking to make sense of high volumes of audiovisual discovery, there are many ways in which you can utilize JusticeText to streamline your pre-trial preparation process.
 Reach out today to learn about how you can get started with JusticeText.